sebastianbienko/sebastianbienko.github.io/_posts/2019-05-21-cypress-for-sitecore.md

 ### Making the test results available in the Sitecore backend

 I will keep this one very short: Before, the results had to be viewed outside of Sitecore on a different site.
-Now, this external site is being "integrated" with by an Iframe.
+Now, this external site is being "integrated" by an Iframe.

 ![Cypress-TestResults-In-Sitecore](/assets/Cypress-TestResults-In-Sitecore.png)